 The performance and sculpture took place from 30 October to 16 November 2003 as part of the annual exhibition Sculpture by the Sea at Bondi, Sydney.
 The sculpture and performance acted as a dichotomy between the sense of freedom and grandeur the individual experiences at the seashore and the imprisonment refugees faced as a result of their trust in the most basic form of humanity at that seashore.

 The sculpture was a 10:1 scaled version of the MS Tampa and signified the beginning of how the seashore turned refugees into prisoners of inhumanity.
 Lloyds Register shows the MS Tampa to be 246.41m x 32.36m breadth x 21.01m depth.
 Therefore the Tampa cell was 24.6 m long, 3.2m wide and 2.1 m high.
 The bars were spaced approximately 15cm apart.

-The ‘point of view’ of the caged was central to the performance.
-The inversion of the gaze as an exploratory tool and an illustration of the active versus passive vision of the incarcerated were critical to the outcome.
+The ‘point of view’ of the caged was also central to the performance.
+The inversion of the gaze as an exploratory tool and an illustration of the active versus passive vision of the incarcerated, were critical to the outcome.
 As such, each day at 10 am, 12 pm, 2 pm and 4pm, I took photographs from within my prison and placed them on this website.

 To view the daily images from the performance, please click on the dates below.

-Comments received during performance.
+Comments received during the performance.
 These were documented on a daily basis in a diary format while sitting or pacing silently throughout the 18 days of the performance.